hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/24_TILAK_THE_SCHOLAR.md

 +++

-To me it {i e.
-The Arctic Home in the Vedas) is significant because it appeared in the midst of the author's direst persecu tion when money reputation, influence and everything were at stake, and few men would have had the courage to spare a thought either for sacred books or Arctic Circles.
+> To me it (i e.
+The Arctic Home in the Vedas) is significant because it appeared in the midst of the author's direst persecution when money reputation, influence and everything were at stake, and few men would have had the courage to spare a thought either for sacred books or Arctic Circles.
+>

-H. W. Nevinson.
+> H. W. Nevinson.

 The scholar in politics is either a remarkable failure or an extraordinary success.
 In the scholar's temperament, hesitency, lack of strong will-power, im- patience and petulance usually form the chief mgrcdi- ents.
 His knowledge of men is limited ; his grasp of actualities is imperfect.
 He has no resourcefulness, very little courage or presence of mind.
-His person- ality is weak and he is very rarely a ruler of men.
+His personality is weak and he is very rarely a ruler of men.
 The failure as an administrator of M. Guizot, the celebrated philosopher-historian is a striking illustration of the danger of appointing men of letters at the helm of